DMacGillivray/soccer-predictions/README.md

-## 12. Conclusion

-## 13. Next Steps
+## 12. Conclusion & Next Steps

-This project is a test

-Steps as follows:
-0. Develop a "good enough" probability prediction model
-1. Dry run the model on realtime games
-2. Develop a system to publish predictions
-3. Publish to Basic web Site
-4. Developed Web Site
-To reduce risk set up a dry run to test out the model over a few weeks

-Data required to do a reasonably accurate dry run
-For a league:
-1. A fixture list showing results, and data from previous games available from free API
-2. A fixture list showing upcoming games - available from free API
-3. Timely Odds Data from a broad range of Sports Books - available from free/paid API
-4. Code to process the raw data into the format required for prediction - Rework existing code
-5. A "good enough" saved model to make the predictions - Done

-Modeling
+### 12.1 Improvements

 The objective of this project has been to get not the best possible model, but a "good enough" model to move forward.
 There are some monumental gaps in the whole analysis and modeling process
 1. Features - This model uses easily obtained basic data.
 There is much richer data available that we can get with a bit of web scraping - data such as xG
 2. Feature Engineering - We can definitely do a lot better than a Poisson Regression - We can look at ELO ranking, Dixon-Coles, and many other ways to engineer better features.
 3. Feature Selection and Analysis - This has been briefly covered
 2. Odds - The data we used had a limited number of Bookmaker's odds.
 We can expand this by using an API to collect more comprehensive data

+### 12.2 Modeling Issues
+A 13% return is too good to be true

+There may have been some methodology problems:
-3. Identifying Maximum Odds.
+1. Identifying Maximum Odds.
 We have committed a modeling sin.
-We used maximum Odds to calculate the result.
-However, Maximum Odds is a feature that we can only know with certainty in hindsight. basically, we contaminated our calculations with data from the future.
+We used Maximum Odds to calculate the result.
+However, Maximum Odds is a feature that we can only know with certainty in hindsight.
+Basically, we contaminated our calculations with data from the future.
 This is a serious problem with this project, so we will need to find a work-around to deal with this transgression.
+This can only be done by signing up for an odds api and analyzing the data.
-4. Unknown unknowns - Possible Code Errors:The code base needs to be tightened up with appropriate tests Possible Methodology errors - Potentially, I have done something unknown that contaminates the project.
+2. Unknown unknowns - Possible Code Errors:The code base needs to be tightened up with appropriate tests
+3. Possible Methodology errors - Potentially, I have done something unknown that contaminates the project.
 I don't know.
-However, I will probably find out if the dry run performs terribly.
+However, a dry run on future games will probably give me some idea.

-## 14. Software Packages
+## 13. Software Packages

 Package                 |	Version     | Usage